godatadriven/godatadriven-blog/content/neo4j-ha.md

 </div>

 ### Prepare the Raspberry
 Back to the cluster.
-Before we can create a Neo4j cluster we need to install an OS  on Raspberry Pi's.
+Before we can create a Neo4j cluster we need to install an OS on Raspberry pi's.
 To install Raspbian OS, you can follow [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/).
-After this you can boot the raspberry and configure some basic things on the pi with the ```sudo raspi-config``` command.
+After this you can boot the Raspberry and configure some basic things on the pi with the ```sudo raspi-config``` command.
 Things you probably want to configure are:

 - hostname
 - expand the filesystem (by default the partition will only be 2GB, but we have 16GB available)

 ### Neo4j setup

 Setting up a Neo4j cluster is quite easy.
-You only need to change 6 properties in 2 files and your done:
+You only need to change 6 properties in 2 files and you're done:

 The following property files need to be changed on all cluster instances.